3scale-demos/threescale-camel-service/README.md

     java -Dquarkus.kubernetes-config.enabled=false -jar target/quarkus-app/quarkus-run.jar
     ```

+    If you want to build an _über-jar_, execute the following command:
+    ```shell
+    ./mvnw package -Dquarkus.package.type=uber-jar
+    ```

+    The application, packaged as an _über-jar_, is now runnable using:
+    ```shell
+    java -Dquarkus.kubernetes-config.enabled=false -jar target/*-runner.jar`
+    ```

 2. **OPTIONAL:** Creating a native executable

-    You can create a native executable using:
+    You can create a native executable using the following command:

     ```shell
-    ./mvnw package -Pnative
+    ./mvnw clean package -Pnative -Dquarkus.native.native-image-xmx=7g
     ```

-    Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+    >**NOTE** : The project is configured to use a container runtime for native builds.
+See `quarkus.native.container-build=true` in the [`application.yml`](./src/main/resources/application.yml).
+Also, adjust the `quarkus.native.native-image-xmx` value according to your container runtime available memory resources.

+    You can then execute your native executable with: `./target/threescale-camel-service-1.0.0-runner`

+    If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+    >**NOTE** : If your are on Apple Silicon and built the native image inside a Linux container (`-Dquarkus.native.container-build=true`), the result is a Linux ELF binary. macOS can’t execute Linux binaries, so launching it on macOS yields “`exec format error`”.
+Follow the steps below to run your Linux native binary.

+    1. Build the container image of your Linux native binary:
         ```shell
-    ./mvnw package -Pnative -Dquarkus.native.container-build=true
+        podman build -f src/main/docker/Dockerfile.native -t threescale-camel-service .
         ```

-    You can then execute your native executable with: `./target/threescale-camel-service-1.0.0-SNAPSHOT-runner`

-    If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.
+    2. Run the container:
+        ```shell
+        podman run --rm --name threescale-camel-service \
+        -p 9443:9443,9876:9876 \
+        -e QUARKUS_KUBERNETES-CONFIG_ENABLED=false \
+        -e QUARKUS_OTEL_EXPORTER_OTLP_ENDPOINT=http://host.containers.internal:4317 \
+        -e CAMEL-PROXY-SERVICE.KEYSTORE.MOUNT-PATH=/mnt \
+        -v ./tls-keys/keystore.p12:/mnt/keystore.p12:ro \
+        threescale-camel-service
+        ```

 3. Running Jaeger locally